Technouz

 Fix Error: HTML Hyperlink Being Appended To Current URL

 html 5When working with HyperText Markup Language (HTML) a common error for newbies is the use of hyperlinks.
-Hyperlink allow you to link from one page to another using the <a> tag.
+Hyperlink allow you to link from one page to another using the **

-Notice that in both cases, the URL starts with the HyperText Transfer Protocol identifier (HTTP).
+[Notice that in both cases, the URL starts with the HyperText Transfer Protocol identifier (HTTP).
 This is essential in order to tell your browser that it must use the HTTP protocol to open an external webpage.

 In addition the URL must be consistently wrapped with either a single or double apostrophe.
 This is crucial for those who may draft content in word processing applications such as Microsoft Office Word where the apostrophes are automatically converted to speech marks for punctuation.
 Your browser does distinguish between them and may not recognise the link between two punctuation symbols.
 This could very easily result to a hyperlink being appended to your URL and is difficult to troubleshoot with the eye.